Reproductive Hormone Levels and Metabolic Syndrome in Women with Polycystic Ovary Syndrome in Sana'a, Yemen

 TLDR PCOS is linked to hormone disorders and issues like infertility and irregular periods.

-The study investigated the relationship between polycystic ovary syndrome (PCOS) and reproductive hormone disorders among 45 Yemeni women aged 18-45, compared to 45 healthy controls.
-It found that 35% of PCOS patients had metabolic syndrome (MS), with waist circumference and HDL-C being the most prevalent risk factors.
-Significant increases in serum levels of luteinizing hormone (LH), insulin, testosterone (TT), and dehydroepiandrosterone sulfate (DHEA-S) were observed in PCOS patients.
-Lean PCOS patients had higher TT levels than overweight/obese ones, and insulin resistance was more pronounced in those with hypertension.
-The study concluded that PCOS is associated with reproductive hormone disorders and conditions like infertility, hirsutism, and irregular menstruation.
+The study investigated the relationship between reproductive hormone levels and metabolic syndrome (MS) in 45 Yemeni women with polycystic ovary syndrome (PCOS) compared to 45 healthy controls.
+It found that 35% of PCOS patients had MS, with waist circumference and HDL-C being the most prevalent risk factors.
+PCOS patients showed significant increases in serum levels of luteinizing hormone (LH), insulin, testosterone (TT), and dehydroepiandrosterone sulfate (DHEA-S).
+Lean PCOS patients had higher TT levels than overweight/obese ones, and DHEA-S was higher in those with MS. Insulin resistance was notably higher in PCOS women with hypertension.
+The study concluded that there was a significant relationship between PCOS and reproductive hormone disorders, as well as associations with infertility, hirsutism, irregular menstruation, polycystic ovaries, and multiple sclerosis.